 Vining vegetables include Summer squash such as zucchini and yellow-skinned varieties.
 Harvest when young and skin and seeds are still tender.

-Winter Squash includes acorn, pumpkin and other hard-skinned forms.
+Winter Squash includes acorns, pumpkins, and other hard-skinned forms.
 Harvested when mature and skin and seeds are hard.
 Cucumbers, pole beans, and peas are other vining vegetables for the Mediterranean Diet.

 Vining Vegetable Recipes